Expeditions - How to Apply

 RCGS expedition support is awarded to individuals and teams undertaking expeditions in Canada that complement the mandate of the RCGS to “make Canada better known to Canadians and to the world.”

-Expeditions supported by the RCGS must take place largely within Canada.
+- Expeditions must take place primarily within Canada;

-- A clear element of physical challenge, adventure and exploration taking into account:
+- Expeditions must have a clear element of physical challenge, adventure, and exploration while taking into account:

 - terrain and elements;

 - Expeditions must have a clear and well-developed outreach component designed to reach as many people as possible.
 The outreach must incorporate as a minimum one or more of e-media, video, photography, print, community and/or school and public engagement;

 - Expeditions undertaken by non-professional adventurers will be considered equally with expeditions led by professional adventurers and explorers: